Dehradun: Tourism

-Tourist destinations include the Dehradun Zoo, Kalanga Monument, Chandrabani, Himalayan Gallery cum Regional Science Centre Guchhupani, Forest Research Institute, Uttara Museum of Contemporary Art, Tapovan, Lakshman Siddha Peeth, Tapkeshwar Temple, Santala Devi Temple, Mindrolling Monastery, Prakasheshwar Mahadev Temple, Sai Mandir, Central Braille Press and Wadia Institute of Himalayan Geology.
+Tourist destinations include the Dehradun Zoo, Buddha Temple, Kalanga Monument, Chandrabani, Himalayan Gallery cum Regional Science Centre Guchhupani, Forest Research Institute, Uttara Museum of Contemporary Art, Tapovan, Lakshman Siddha Peeth, Tapkeshwar Temple, Santala Devi Temple, Mindrolling Monastery, Prakasheshwar Mahadev Temple, Sai Mandir, Central Braille Press and Wadia Institute of Himalayan Geology.

 The tourist destinations can be divided into four or five areas: nature, sports, sanctuary, museums and institutions.
 The nearby hill stations are well known for their natural environment, temples for its faith dimensions, sanctuary for animal and bird lovers.
 Hill stations include Mussoorie, Sahastradhara, Chakrata, and Dakpathar.
 Famous temples include Tapkeshwar, Lakhamandal and Santala Devi.

 Places of interest

 There are a number of small towns and tourist sites in Dehradun District.

 Kipling Trail

 The Kipling Trail is the old walking route between Dehradun and Mussoorie that was named after English novelist Rudyard Kipling, who is believed to have walked the trail in the 1880s.
 It begins at Shahanshahi Ashram in Rajpur village.
 The trail is being revived as nature, history and hiking enthusiasts are increasingly using the trail over driving up to the hill station.